carlwillimott/rxjs-examples/README.md

 # RXJS Examples

 This repo contains a series of examples using RXJS.
+You will need to run `npm install` to get the latest packages.
+Unit tests can be run using `npm run test`.

 ## Example 01 - Simple debt calculator
 We create a stream for each of the three inputs and use `combineLatest` to get the most recent values for the calculation.